michael105/slterm/README.md

 system overall, improving st's speed as well.
 (3x here, and close to urxvt now)

 It's however a crude hack, much (unused) utf8 supporting code is left yet.
-Hopefully the compiles does it's job eliminating unneeded potions.
+Hopefully the compiler does it's job eliminating unneeded potions.

 Me, I'm going to strip of the rgb color support.
 Which, again, count's with 2 integers ( 8 Bytes ) per char.